100 Notable alumni of

 -

 Heide Simonis was a German author and politician of the Social Democratic Party (SPD).
 She was minister of finance in Schleswig-Holstein from 1988 until 1993, when she became minister-president of Schleswig-Holstein.
 She was the first woman to serve as head of a state government in German history and the only woman to do so in the 20th century, serving until 2005.
-As of September 2023, she is also the longest serving former female minister-president of a German state (11 years, 343 days).
+As of 2025, she is the longest serving former minister-president of Schleswig-Holstein and also the longest serving former female minister-president of all German states (11 years, 343 days).

 -